 - Let the steak sit at room temperature for 30 minutes.

-- Pat dry the steak with paper towel.
-Sprinkle both sides (and the edges) generously with kosher salt and freshly ground black pepper.
+- Pat dry a 12–16 oz ribeye steak with a paper towel.
+Sprinkle both sides (and the edges) generously with ½ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

-Heat the olive oil in a cast iron pan on high heat.
-I usually use a silicone brush to apply the oil.
-Sear the steak in the pan, about 3-4 minute each side.
-During this time, do not move the steak around or flip.
+- Heat a cast-iron pan on high heat.
+When it‘s hot, add 1 Tbsp neutral oil.
+I usually apply it with a silicone brush.
+Sear the steak in the pan, about 3–4 minutes per side.
+During this time, do not move the steak around.
 You can use tongs to press down so the steak gets nice sear marks.

-Remove the steak from the heat and let it rest on a cutting board for 10 minutes.
-If you cut the meat right away, all the juice will come out.
-Cut thin slices, against the grain of the meat.
+- Remove the steak from the heat and let it rest on a cutting board for 10 minutes.
+If you cut the meat right away, all the juices will come out.
+Cut the steak into thin slices against the grain of the meat.

-- In a 1-cup measuring cup, add soy sauce, pureed onion, and olive oil.
+- In a 1-cup measuring cup, add 4 Tbsp gluten-free soy sauce, the pureéd onion, and 2 Tbsp extra virgin olive oil.

-- Add lemon juice and sesame seeds and whisk all together.
+- Add 2 Tbsp lemon juice and 2 tsp toasted white sesame seeds and whisk it all together.

-- Assemble the salad with Asian greens (baby kale, Asian greens, baby spinach), water melon radish, red radishes, English cucumber, avocado, and cherry tomatoes.
+- Assemble the green salad with 2 handful salad mix (my Asian greens mix had baby kale, Asian greens, and baby spinach in it), 1 watermelon radish (thinly sliced), 2 red radishes (thinly sliced), ½ English cucumber (sliced), ½–1 avocado (cubed), and 6 cherry tomatoes.
 You can choose any leafy salad and other salad ingredients you like.

-- Place the steak on top and drizzle the shoyu dressing.
+- Place the steak slices on top and drizzle with the shoyu dressing.

 Full Disclosure: This post was sponsored by Kikkoman USA.
 Thoughts and opinions stated are my own.